FrancesCoronel/personal-website-v3/site/content/adventures/2013-08-03-potc-parchment-riddle.md

 date: 2013-08-03
 description: A riddle inspired by Pirates of the Caribbean.
 banner: https://fvcproductions.files.wordpress.com/2013/08/father_and_son.jpg?w=800&h=340&crop=1
+aliases:
+  - /2013/08/03/another-riddle-potc-style/
+  - /2014/09/04/answer-potc-parchment-riddle/
+categories:
+  - blog
 tags:
   - BARBOSSA
   - Black Beard
   - Blackbeard
   - Captain Jack Sparrow
   - Hector Barbossa
   - Jack Sparrow
   - Johnny Depp
   - Parchment
   - poem
   - riddle
-categories:
-    - blog
 ---

 You (Captain Jack Sparrow) have been sentenced to DEATH by the infamous BLACK BEARD so that he may be forever young through the FOUNTAIN OF YOUTH.